 ---|

-Say goodbye to the hassle of routing wires and microphones and say hello to unmatched precision and clarity in helmet audio!
-The Sena Impulse packs a punch with its high-fidelity boom mic, Mesh Bluetooth technology–the same tech you find in their 50R and 50S systems–and Harman Kardon premium speakers, all smoothly integrated into its premium composite fiberglass shell.
+Say goodbye to the hassle of tangled wires and clunky microphones, and say hello to crystal-clear helmet audio!
+The Sena Impulse sets a new standard with its integrated Mesh and Bluetooth technologies, the same advanced systems found in the 50R and 50S, seamlessly paired with premium Harman Kardon microphones and speakers, all wrapped in a sleek composite fiberglass shell.

 But the smart features really start to show when it’s idling during charging, and the Wi-Fi comes on to fetch system updates.
 These automatic updates are for its firmware and voice-activated digital assistants Siri and Google, which understand 8 languages.
-Amazingly, 20 minutes of charge on the fast USB-C connector can get me up to 4 hours of talk time chatting with my riding pack on the Bluetooth Intercom, with up to 1.2 miles range.
+Amazingly, just 20 minutes of charging through the fast USB-C connector provides up to 4 hours of talk time, allowing you to chat with your riding group on the Bluetooth 5.0 Intercom, with a range of up to 1.0 mile, or on the Mesh 3.0 intercom, which extends up to 1.2 miles.

-Aside from the comms, the Sena Impulse is a respectable lid that meets and exceeds the DOT requirements and offers you the flexibility and freedom of a modular helmet.
-It’s also Pinlock-ready for extreme weather, but the flip-up chin guard can be a big help if things really go south.
+Beyond communication, the Sena Impulse is a commendable helmet that surpasses DOT requirements and offers the versatility of a modular design.
+It’s also Pinlock-ready, unlike its more affordable counterpart, the $299.00 Sena Outrush R, ideal for extreme weather conditions.
+The flip-up chin guard can be a big help if things really go south.

 ---|

-Comfort is also a top priority with the Nexx X Vilitur.
+Comfort remains a top priority with the Nexx X.WED3.
 The cheek pads and one-piece neck roll, along with moisture-wicking X.MART DRY fabric liners, provide you with a snug and breathable fit.
 The Morfofit ergonomic cheek pads conform to your facial features, enhancing comfort further.

 With a micro-ratchet stainless steel chin strap, removable breath guard, and an adjustable chin curtain, I can customize my comfort level and ensure I stay comfortable when touring the best cities for motorcyclists.
-And the next time, I would hit the road with confidence knowing that the Nexx X Vilitur helmet has earned both DOT (FMVSS-218) and ECE 22.05 approval.
+And the next time, I would hit the road with confidence knowing that the Nexx X.WED3 helmet has earned both DOT FMVSS-218 and ECE 22.06 approval.

-But If you’re looking for a more premium adventure option, upgrade to the $649.95 Nexx X.Vilitur Carbon Zero or $849.95 Nexx XR3R SE X-Pro Carbon full-face helmet for a lightweight carbon fiber shell that optimizes airflow and stability at high speeds with a race-style spoiler.
+But if you’re looking for a more premium adventure/dual sport option, upgrade to the $699.99 Nexx X.WED3 Wild Pro Carbon or $849.95 Nexx XR3R SE X-Pro Carbon full-face helmet for a lightweight carbon fiber shell that optimizes airflow and stability at high speeds with a race-style spoiler.

 FAQs — I Have the Answers!

-Q: What Is The Most Expensive Bike Helmet In The World?
+Q: What Is The Most Expensive Helmet In The World?

 At a retail price of $4,095.95, the Arai Corsair-X RC is the most expensive helmet in the world today.
 With a lightweight PB SNC2 carbon fiber shell, advanced IC Duct5 ventilation system, and emergency quick-release cheek pad system, it offers remarkable features for enhanced safety and comfort.